-The Malaspina family was politically divided between a “dry” “flowery” branches, the latter to which belonged the Guelph Moroello, guest of Dante who earned a place in the Purgatory of Comedia.
+The Malaspina family was politically divided between a “dry” and a “flowery” branches, the latter to which belonged the Guelph Moroello, guest of Dante who earned a place in the Purgatory of the Comedia.

 The flowered branch was then divided into four branches: Mulazzo, Villafranca, Val di Trebbia and Giovagallo, to which Moroello di Manfredi belonged.

 In these places and many others, the Castles of Lunigiana testify to the presence of an important feudal organization of the Malaspina family, known in the depths by Dante during his exile in the Apennine territory.
 A strategic organization for the control of one of the most important road sections of Italy in the Middle Ages through a dense network of fortifications in visual contact with each other and of the villages built within their walls.

 Visiting the Castles of Lunigiana today is one of the most inspiring experiences of the territory, an excellent diversion to explore the historical hinterland of the coast between Liguria and Tuscany, in the midst of the nature of the valleys of Magra and Vara.